ossoen/pyNCMDUMP-convert/README.md

 This is a simple commandline tool that helps you convert an encrypted `.ncm` file into its original, more commonly seen audio types (e.g. `flac` and `mp3`).

-## Dependencies
+## Dependencies[update20231226]

 - Python3
 - [TQDM](https://github.com/tqdm/tqdm) package, which can be installed through `pip3 install tqdm`
-- [PyCrypto](https://www.pycrypto.org) package, which can be installed through `pip3 install pycrypto`
+- [PyCrypto](https://www.pycrypto.org) package, which can be installed through `pip3 install pycryptodome`

 ## Usage

 The usage would require basic knowledge of running Python3 in a terminal (long/short arguments are inter-changable in examples below):

 ```
 $ python3 ncmdump.py --help